cschalle/content/deployment/desktop/desktop-application-metadata-overview.md

 ---
-Title: How to package a desktop application
+title: How to package a desktop application
 subsection: desktop
+order: 2
 ---

 # {{page.title}}

-###System Architecture
+### System Architecture
-####Linux File Hierarchy
+#### Linux File Hierarchy

 Applications on Linux are expected to install binary files to /usr/bin, the install architecture independent data files to /usr/share/ and configuration files to /etc. Small temporary files can be stored in /tmp and much larger files in /var/tmp.
 Per-user configuration is either stored in the users home directory (in ~/.config) or stored in a binary settings store such as dconf.
 See the File Hierarchy Standard[[1](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)] for more information.

-###Desktop files
+### Desktop files

 Desktop files have been around for a long while now and are used by almost all Linux desktops to provide the basic description of a desktop application that your desktop environment will display.
 Like a human readable name and an icon.

 So the creation of a desktop file on Linux allows a program to be visible to the graphical environment, e.g. KDE or GNOME Shell.
 If applications do not have a desktop file they must be manually launched using a terminal emulator.
-Desktop files must adhere to the Desktop File Specification[[2](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#introduction) ] and provide metadata in an ini-style format such as:
+Desktop files must adhere to the Desktop File Specification[[2](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#introduction)] and provide metadata in an ini-style format such as:

 - Binary type, typically ‘Application’
 - Program name (optionally localized)